LIMUNIMI/Symbolic-Melody-Identification/README.md

 ## Acknowledgemnts

-_This research has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No. 670035 (project ``Con Espressione").
+_This research has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No. 670035 (project "Con Espressione").

 We gratefully acknowledge the support of NVIDIA Corporation with the donation of the Titan V GPU used for this research.